sergeyWh1te/go-template/README.md

 ```

 ## Where I have to start add my handler ?
 Here: /internal/pkg/your_package_name/.
-Just see an example with user_package.
+Just see an example with [User package](./internal/pkg/users)

 ## Docs and rules
 1. [App structure layout](./docs/structure.md)